watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-openai/README.md

 ## Use at your own risk

 You can get either of these actions to just respond to _anything_ a user says by updating "No action matches" (and optionally "Fallback") built-in actions in Watson Assistant to set `model_prompt` to `input.text`, call one of these actions, and then put the `model_response` in "Assistant says".
 With more work, you can even keep track of things the assistant and the user have said to each other and put them into the prompt too, ideally as separate entries in the `messages` list of the chat completion API as described in the [chat completion API documentation](https://platform.openai.com/docs/api-reference/chat); the result would be something similar to the ChatGPT experience in which you would have an ongoing conversation with the model.
-This can be a fun thing to try out, but *we strongly recommend that you do not do this for any serious chatbot that you use to represent your enterprise*, since you would no control over what it will say.
+This can be a fun thing to try out, but *we strongly recommend that you do not do this for any serious chatbot that you use to represent your enterprise*, since you would have no control over what it will say.